marcodeltufo/openbis-test-2/docs/Core-Plugins_53745960.md

             more details see [Maintenance
             Tasks](https://unlimited.ethz.ch/display/openBISDoc2010/Maintenance+Tasks).
-        -   `search-domain-services`: Services for variaous search domains (e.g. search on sequence databases using BLAST).
+        -   `search-domain-services`: Services for variaous search domains (e.g. search on sequence databases using BLAST).\
             Property `class` denotes fully-qualified class name of a class implementing
             `ch.systemsx.cisd.openbis.dss.generic.shared.api.internal.v2.ISearchDomainService`.
         -   `data-sources`: Internal or external database sources.
-        -   `services`: Services based on servlets.
+        -   `services`: Services based on servlets.\
             Property `class` denotes fully-qualified class name of a class implementing `javax.servlet.Servlet`.
-        -   `imaging-overview-plugins`: Data set type specific provider of the overview image of a data set.
+        -   `imaging-overview-plugins`: Data set type specific provider of the overview image of a data set.\
             Property `class` denotes fully-qualified class name of a class implementing
             `ch.systemsx.cisd.openbis.dss.generic.server.IDatasetImageOverviewPlugin`.
-        -   `file-system-plugins`: Provider of a custom DSS file system (FTP/SFTP) view hierarchy.
+        -   `file-system-plugins`: Provider of a custom DSS file system (FTP/SFTP) view hierarchy.\
             Property `class` denotes fully-qualified class name of a class
-            implementing `ch.systemsx.cisd.openbis.dss.generic.server.fs.IResolverPlugin`
+            implementing `ch.systemsx.cisd.openbis.dss.generic.server.fs.IResolverPlugin`\
-            Property <span
-            style="font-family: monospace;">code </span>denotes the name
+            Property [code ]{style="font-family: monospace;"}denotes the
-            of the top-level directory under which the custom hierarchy will be visible
+            name of the top-level directory under which the custom hierarchy will be visible
         -   `miscellaneous`: Any additional properties.`                            `
 -   Folders of each of these types can have an arbitrary number of